If You Can’t Trust a Land Trust… Part 2

 It’s a depression in the land filled with years of pine needles surrounded by pine trees.
 Almost the entire path through here is cushioned by beds of pine needles.
 It’s all very pleasant.

 Oddly, there aren’t too many great views of the Great Marsh.
-I don’t know if people ride their bikes here and just leave them out at the bench.
-I’d guess not… the world being what it is and all.
-Stupid world.
+I don’t know if people ride their bikes here and just leave them out at the bench but I’d guess not… the world being what it is and all.
+Stupid thieving world.